Type2DiabetesSystematicReview/nma_more_covariates_public/analysis_plan.md

 1. Binned the same variable for all trials where it is provided as a continuous variable
 2. Selected the trial with the most similar distribution to that binned trial (using the Chi-squared statistic)
 3. Obtained the mean value within each level for that most similar trial
-4. Applied the mean value to the binned trial for each level for the binned variable
+4. Applied the mean value to the binned trials for each level of the binned variable

 This approach could be extended to allow for uncertainty by replacing steps 3 and 4 with bootstrap sampling (sampling with replacement).
 However, we do not think that the benefits of doing so justify the added complexity.